kyma-project/api-gateway/docs/contributor/04-10-technical-design.md

 The following diagram illustrates the APIRule reconciliation process and the resources created in the process:
 ![Kyma API Gateway Overview](../assets/operator-contributor-skr-overview.svg)

-### API Gateway Controller
+### APIGateway Controller

-API Gateway Controller is a [Kubernetes controller](https://kubernetes.io/docs/concepts/architecture/controller/), which is implemented using the [Kubebuilder](https://book.kubebuilder.io/) framework.
+APIGateway Controller is a [Kubernetes controller](https://kubernetes.io/docs/concepts/architecture/controller/), which is implemented using the [Kubebuilder](https://book.kubebuilder.io/) framework.
 The controller is responsible for handling the [APIGateway CR](../user/custom-resources/apigateway/04-00-apigateway-custom-resource.md).

 #### Reconciliation